Igormirowski/Lap-3-React-NAVBAR/README.md

 - add navigation
 - change Link to NavLink (add class to see when I am on the page)
 - create back button
+- play with useNavigate hook
+- BackButton make it functional